linda-94-andersson/KS1-webb-mobile/README.md

 # Kunskapskontroll 1: Time-tracking-app

 ## Choice of styling
-- Chakra-ui
+- Chakra-ui:\
  I've chosen chakra-ui as my styling choice for this assignment.
 I'm used to working with Boostrap and decided I wanted to try something new.
 At first, I was looking at render components but that would be too much code for my files.
 Chakra has the benefit of doing the styling "for" me, and I like that I dont have to think how big a button should be or build a navbar from scratch.

 ## Choice of packages
-- vite
+- vite:\
   I use Vite for creating my dev environment because I find it easy and lightweight to use versus npx-create-react-app.
 It has fewer "junk" files and comes with its own challenges.
-- axios
+- axios:\
   Axios helps me to API calls with fewer lines of code.
 I don't need to declare JSON strings back and forth with my calls.
-- uuid
+- uuid:\
   Uuid generates IDs with a long unique string every time it's called on, and that helps me not to worry about having a dubbel of an ID in my code.
-- react-input-color
+- react-input-color:\
   React-input-color is a component that renders out a color box where the user can pick a color in different ways.
 It's used to set a color for a project so it's easier to tell them apart.
-- husky / prettier / pretty-quick
+- husky / prettier / pretty-quick:\
   Together with Prettier and Husky setup, I don't have to worry about formatting my code every time.
 Since I like to work with autosave I don't want formatting on save when I write code.
 But this makes it so that I have to format manually every time.
 These scripts do it form whenever code is committed.
-- @chakra-ui/react / @emotion/react / @emotion/styled / frammer-motion @chakra-ui/icons / react-icons
+- @chakra-ui/react / @emotion/react / @emotion/styled / frammer-motion @chakra-ui/icons / react-icons:\
   All above are used for my styling which has been motivated above.
-- dayjs
+- dayjs:\
   Dayjs is used to generate and transform date and time.
 It was very handy to have when I worked with the calendar and timer components.
-- timmer-node
+- timmer-node:\
   Timmer-node is used for starting and stopping timers.
 It helps create functions like start() and stop() so that I don't have to do it manually.

 ## En användare ska kunna: